95yoel/ts-logger/README.md

 ## 📄 Notes

 This README is still a work in progress.
-More examples,

-usage details, and contribution guidelines will be added soon.
+More examples and usage details will be added soon.